isc-projects/kea/doc/sphinx/arm/install.rst

 When ``configure`` succeeds, it displays a report with the parameters used to build the code.
-This report is saved into the file ``config.report`` and is also embedded into the executable binaries, e.g., :iscman:`kea-dhcp4`.
+This report is saved into the file ``config.report`` and is also embedded into the executable binaries, e.g. :iscman:`kea-dhcp4`.

 Build
 -----